Afternoon Tea dates will be posted at 10 am on the following dates:

 Fee: $45.00/person (includes tax and gratuity)

 This town wide event features artists and wine tastings at participating businesses.
-Our featured artist is Cedar Brill with recycled/upcycled metal garden art which are ideal for Mother's Day.
-Come meet our artist and under the pavilion, sample the specialty honey wine mead crafted from the hives at Essiems Apiary.
+Come meet our artist on the side porch, and under the pavilion, sample the specialty honey wine mead crafted from the hives at Essiems Apiary.
 Essiem's apiary is an amalgamation of ancient elixirs with a modern flare.

 Stop in and visit our artist and sample the honey wine mead